-Answer: The Bill of Rights to the United States Constitution contains the first 10 amendments.
+Answer: It's a document to the United States Constitution that contains the first 10 amendments.
 It constitutionalizes ideals set forth in the Declaration of Independence.
-For a summary of the ten amendments that make up the Bill of Rights, check out the first part of this study guide.
+For a summary of the ten amendments that make up the Bill of Rights, check out the first part of this five-part study guide.

-Question: When was the Bill of Rights written and ratified?
+Question: When was this Bill written and ratified?

-Answer: The Bill of Rights was written after the Constitution had been ratified (New Hampshire became the 9th state to ratify the Constitution on June 21, 1788).
+Answer: It was written after the Constitution had been ratified (New Hampshire became the 9th state to ratify the Constitution on June 21, 1788).
 James Madison introduced the proposed Bill of Rights in the House of Representatives on June 8, 1789.
-Congress approved 12 amendments for ratification on September 25, 1789 and sent them to the states for ratification.
-Virginia ratified the Bill of Rights on December 15, 1791 and 10 of the 12 proposed amendments officially became a part of the U.S. Constitution.
+Congress approved 12 amendments for ratification on September 25, 1789, and sent them to the states for ratification.
+Virginia ratified the Bill of Rights on December 15, 1791, and 10 of the 12 proposed amendments officially became a part of the U.S. Constitution.

 Answer: The Constitutional Convention took place in Philadelphia at the Pennsylvania State House, which is where James Madison compiled the first draft of the Bill of Rights.
-It, however, borrowed ideas from George Mason's Virginia Declaration of Rights, the English Bill of Rights, and Enlightenment ideas, and underwent several revisions.
+The first draft, however, borrowed ideas from George Mason's Virginia Declaration of Rights, the English Bill of Rights, and Enlightenment ideas, and underwent several revisions.
 In essence, the Bill of Rights was written in many locations.